 - Locate a table you want to replicate.

-- Click the checkbox next to the object’s name.
-A green checkmark means the object is set to replicate.
+Click the checkbox next to the table’s name.
+A blue checkmark means the table is set to replicate.

-Optional: Select fields by entering a projection expression in the Fields to Replicate section.
-Refer to the Selecting DynamoDB Fields Using Projection Expressions guide for instructions and examples.
+- Optional: Select or exclude fields by entering a projection expression in the Fields to Replicate section.
+Refer to the Selecting DynamoDB Fields Using Projection Expression guide for instructions and examples.